 Sometimes known by it’s medical term “epicondylitis”, this refers to inflammation of the tendons of the forearm that attach to the inside or outside of the elbow.
 Pain is often felt either side of the elbow when gripping or moving the wrist and is caused by repetitive arm and wrists movements such as in tennis or golf.
 However the condition can even develop in office workers who simply type a lot on a keyboard.

 Known by most people as muscle knots, trigger points can become chronic and are almost always associated with chronic pain disorders such as fibromyalgia and tension headaches.
 Trigger points are commonly unresponsive to many forms of manual therapy such as non-clinical massage (which very often make the problem worse).
 Shock Wave Therapy is however one of the modalities that seems to be able to ease the pain and inflammation of trigger points.

 Pain felt at the top of the shoulder when a tendon gets squashed during overhead movements.
 Unfortunately this often leads to thickening of the (supraspinatus) tendon leading to even more impingement, scarring and even calcification.

 Get professional Shock Wave Therapy in London

-Spine Plus operate five clinics in the London area including Chigwell, Woodford, Bow, Waterloo and Harley Street.
+Spine Plus operate clinics throughout London including, shock wave therapy is available at our Chigwell, Woodford, and Bow clinics.
 We offer specialist treatment services for musculoskeletal disorders, including the latest therapies such as IDD Therapy & Shock Wave Therapy.
-To book an appointment call 020 3369 8577 or visit our contact page to find your nearest clinic.
+To book an appointment call visit our contact page to find your nearest clinic.